 - Reply to a check-in email once a month or quarter (depending on the project/organization) with your impact data and letting us know what successes and/or challenges you are facing.

 - Publicly acknowledge our support of your work.
 We'll work with you to figure out what method(s) make the most sense -- we may ask you give us a quick shout-out when you run your event, include our logo on print materials or videos, put up a sign, set out some of our flyers or include them in goodie bags, etc.

-- Pay it forward: We would like to establish a mentorship program between each group of grant recipients and the next.
-We would also appreciate your help promoting future Calls for Proposals and fundraising campaigns.
+- Pay it forward: We would appreciate your help promoting future grant application openings and fundraising campaigns.

 It is our responsibility to:

 - listen to you and respect your time and expertise.

 - answer your questions and otherwise communicate with you in a clear and timely fashion, particularly with respect to schedules and deadlines.

 - ensure that our needs for documentation and oversight result in processes that are easy to understand and not overly time-consuming or burdensome to you.